LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ### Compile

-Now, click on the `Solidity Compile` option in the left side bar.
+Now, click on the `Solidity Compile` option in the left sidebar.

 1. Select compiler version `0.5.16+`
 2. Then click on `Compile Hostel.sol`